RecipeTips.Com Home recipes | Millet Polenta Recipe

 Millet Polenta Recipe

-The subtle sweetness of millet provides a delicious flavor to this polenta variation – a perfect accompaniment for any main dish and a great substitute for potatoes.
+The subtle sweetness of millet provides a delicious flavor to this polenta variation: a perfect substitute for potatoes and a tasty accompaniment for any main dish.

 Directions